Zenitugo/go-programming-journey/Go-01/Readme.md

 1. Ask for a port number (integer, use fmt.Scan()).
 2. Check if it’s valid (1-65535).
 3. Print "Valid port" or "Invalid port".

+## Mini-Project 4: Disk Space Checker
+**Description**: Write a program that takes disk space used (in GB, float64) as input and checks if it’s within a safe threshold.
+If usage is below 50 GB, it’s “Safe”; 50-100 GB is “Warning”; above 100 GB is “Critical”.
+Print the usage and status.

+**Requirements**:

+- Prompt: “Enter disk space used in GB: ”
+- Input: float64 (e.g., 75.5).
+- Output: Usage (1 decimal) and status.

+## Mini-Project 5: Backup Frequency Planner
+**Description**: Write a program that takes the size of a backup (in MB, int) and suggests a backup frequency.
+If size is 0-1000 MB, suggest “Daily”; 1001-5000 MB, “Weekly”; above 5000 MB, “Monthly”.
+Print the size and frequency.

+**Requirements**:

+- Prompt: “Enter backup size in MB: ”
+- Input: int (e.g., 2500).
+- Output: Size and frequency.

+## Mini-Project 6: Network Latency Monitor
+**Description**: Write a program that takes network latency (in milliseconds, float64) and categorizes it.
+If latency is 0-100 ms, it’s “Excellent”; 101-200 ms, “Acceptable”; above 200 ms, “Poor”.
+Print latency (2 decimals) and category.

+**Requirements**:

+- Prompt: “Enter network latency in ms: ”
+- Input: float64 (e.g., 150.75).
+- Output: Latency (2 decimals) and category.